 7. Tofu & Tempeh – Excellent vegetarian alternatives rich in protein.

-Protein is often called the building block of life, and as we age, it becomes even more essential.
 It helps maintain muscle strength, supports immune function, and plays a vital role in recovery and overall well-being.
 Yet, many older adults don’t get enough protein in their daily diets.
-Understanding how much protein you need—and where to get it—can make a big difference in staying strong and active.

 Nutrition and Community Support